yonilurie/airbnb-clone/README.md

         }
         ```

-## Get all Spots owned by the Current User
+## Get all rooms owned by the Current User

-Returns all the spots owned (created) by the current user.
+Returns all the rooms owned (created) by the current user.

 -   Require Authentication: true
 -   Request